jmcmichael/gulp-closure-angular-seed/README.md

 - use OnsenUI for start-app UI components
 - move more closure functionality into the gulp-plovrator plugin
 - implement as a Yeoman generator
-- provide generators for states and components
+-- provide bootstrap 3 and onsenui installation options -- create generators for states, services, and components

 ##### INSTALLATION
 ```